-In general, I recommend against using any ACT Math practice tests that were not written by the ACT as they won’t provide realistic practice.
-You want to use real practice materials so that you ensure you’re taking tests that reflect the actual content and difficulty of the real ACT.
+In general, we don't recommend using many ACT Math practice tests that were not written by the ACT as most are low quality.
+You want to use real practice materials so that you ensure you're taking tests that reflect the actual content and difficulty of the real ACT.

 If you still want more ACT study material, check out our guide to the best ACT prep books.

 How to Use These ACT Math Practice Tests in Your Prep

 Even if you purchase all of the real ACT Math practice tests, you will only have about a dozen, and each one of these tests will take you an hour.
 Therefore, you want to make sure you get the most out of each one.
 Here are my top tips to best use your ACT Math practice tests: